PAYER ENGAGEMENT RESOURCES

 - HME providers are not required to take a contract “as is” from a payer.
 You can and should attempt to negotiate if terms are unfavorable.

-- When evaluating individually negotiated payer contracted rates, it is important to quantify not only your cost of goods sold, but also other direct and indirect costs associated with providing equipment, services and care (see Cost Calculator above).
+- When evaluating individually negotiated payer contracted rates, it is important to quantify not only your cost of goods sold, but also other direct and indirect costs associated with providing equipment, services and care.
 In AAHomecare’s published DME Cost Study (linked above), only 88% of overall costs are covered by Medicare reimbursement.
 Furthermore, cost of goods sold only accounts for 58% of overall costs of doing business.
 Costs covered for product categories ranged from 67% TO 94%.
 Discounts off Medicare pricing will create an even greater disparity for HME suppliers and exacerbate access to care issues.

 - While it is important to breakdown your total costs to provide care by your major individual products, payers may find it helpful to segment your product offerings by category (i.e. respiratory, mobility, medical supplies, etc..) to target areas where your reimbursement may need to be addressed.